 Athens is a larger medium-sized city located in the state of Georgia.
 With a population of 126,913 people and 30 constituent neighborhoods, Athens is the fifth largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Athens is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Athens is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Athens is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Athens who work in teaching (12.85%), sales jobs (10.45%), and food service (9.90%).

 Also of interest is that Athens has more people living here who work in computers and math than 95% of the places in the US.